 (6) If, at any time, the Director is of the opinion that any plans or specifications submitted under this section are no longer accurate or adequate, the licensing authority may require that further information or plans be provided.

-[Section 66 amended by No. 12 of 1998 s.
+[Section 66 amended: No. 12 of 1998 s.
 46.]

 67. Advertisement of applications